 - How do you continue to learn and improve as a coach?

-Parents can develop any questions that they can think of to help them determine if this person and/or program are a devoted child advocate who can swallow personal competitive drive and allow young individual(s) to gain experience and develop in a positive way?
-(WOMEN’S SPORTS MEDICINE PROGRAM/SPORTS MEDICINE CENTER).
-Programs, coaches, and parents must appreciate and recognize the right of each sporting influencer to greater understand the youth sporting environment that they choose to place their child.
-As every child should be participating in an environment that focuses on player development, long-life participation, personal growth and most importantly fun.
+Parents can ask questions that they can think of to help them determine if this person and/or program suits them?
+Where the competitive drive balances with allowing young individual(s) to gain experience and develop in a positive and inclusive environment.
+We must appreciate and recognize our right to greater understand the youth sporting environment that they choose to place their child within.
+As every child should be participating in an environment that focuses on player development, balanced competitiveness, participation, personal growth and most importantly fun.

-Let’s move on, and imagine parents have selected the most appropriate and player-cantered program and coach and discuss the importance and benefits of a two-way communication.
-Firstly, if coaches maintain an open and transparent communication with parents, thus, in turn, will lead to greater levels of personal relationship between coaches and parents (Smith, & Smoll, 2007).
+Let’s move on, and imagine parents have selected the most appropriate and player-centred team/coach and discuss the benefits of two-way communication.
+Firstly, if coaches maintain open and transparent communication with parents, it will lead to greater levels of personal relationships between coaches and parents.

-Making it perfectly clear, adopting a two-way communication does not mean taking advantage of an open communication and becoming intrusive and disrespecting the coach vocally and/or physical.
-Providing parents with a two-way communication offers an opportunity for parents to positively highlight the work completed by the coach and/or underline any concerns that might occur during the season.
-Having emphasized and experienced such approach within my own coaching, one component that influences the two-way communication is the appropriate timing of conversation(s).
+Making it perfectly clear, adopting two-way communication does not mean taking advantage of open communication and becoming intrusive and disrespecting the coach vocally and/or physical.
+Providing parents with two-way communication offers an opportunity for parents to positively highlight the work completed by the coach and/or underline any concerns that might occur during the season.
+Having emphasized and experienced such an approach within my own coaching, one component that influences two-way communication is the appropriate timing of conversation(s).
 A number of coaches could relate to the story of parents approaching them after a practice, game or competition to highlight their frustrations and/or concerns surrounding a certain topic.
-These types of discussion shouldn’t take place because they’re infused by emotion, organizations and/or coaches should highlight appropriate times to discuss any concerns i.e. 24 hours after an event.
+These types of discussions shouldn’t take place because they’re infused with emotion, coaches should highlight appropriate times to discuss any concerns i.e. 24 hours after an event.

-According to (Smith, & Smoll, 2007) the biggest basis of most concerns/problems that may arise between parents and coaches are related to the notion of “disagreement”.
-These disagreements may surround one component or multiple components, for example, coaching methodologies, playing times, player assessments, development v winning-at-all-costs, style of play, a role of the parent etc. Within any two-way discussion that may take place 24 hours after an event, it’s important that we demonstrate adequate listening skills and really digest what is being said before responding.
+The biggest basis of most concerns/problems that may arise between parents and coaches are related to the notion of “disagreement”.
+These disagreements may surround multiple components, for example, coaching methodologies, playing times, player assessments, development v winning-at-all-costs, style of play, the role of the parent etc. Within any two-way discussion that may take place 24 hours after an event, it’s important that we demonstrate adequate listening skills and really digest what is being said before responding.
 We should avoid responding defensively.
 A small concern may drive into a much bigger problem if responded defensively, both parties involved should attempt to become open-minded to what is being said.
 As the Athletic Triangle highlights the athlete should be placed first not the needs of parents and/or coaches.

-With previous experiences involving and creating an open-two-way-communication with parents, if any discussions were to privately take place, I would always ask the program’s director of coaching (DOC) or assistant coach to be present at all times.
-Additionally, attending with the program’s parents code of conduct policy.
-It’s important that programs and coaches continue to highlight the role and responsibilities of parents if they were to overstep their role and/or behavior.
-The role of parents in youth sport defined by Rowley, (1986) as: “The primary role of the parent in youth sports is to provide emotional, financial and provisionary support for their children”.
-At the start of any discussion with a third party in attendance (DOC or Assistant Coach), it should be emphasized and highlighted that the purpose of conducting such open discussion is to reach a mutual agreement and resolution to any concern raised, that is concentrated in the best interests of the athlete.
+With previous experiences involving and creating an open-two-way communication with parents, if any discussions were to privately take place, I would always ask the club’s director of coaching (DOC) or assistant coach to be present at all times.
+Additionally, attending with the program’s parents’ code of conduct policy.
+It’s important that clubs/coaches continue to highlight the role and responsibilities of parents if they were to overstep their role and/or behaviour.
+The role of parents in youth sports is defined by Rowley, (1986) as: “The primary role of the parent in youth sports is to provide emotional, financial and provisionary support for their children”.
+At the start of any discussion, it should be emphasized and highlighted that the purpose of conducting such an open discussion is to reach a mutual agreement and resolution to any concern raised, that is concentrated in the best interests of the player(s).

-Any programs and coaches should recognize that a majority of parents are enthusiastic and wholeheartedly want the best for their child.
-It’s only due to the minority of those that negatively influence the youth sporting environment as they view the game through their own perspective and compare youth soccer to adult soccer.
-Many parents merely understand what they are doing and its effective on those young athletes participating, it’s our duty to educate them.
-Let’s communicate and involve parents as much as possible, in turn, you’ll create positive role models and allow them to enjoy the sport and observing their child have an increased level of enjoyment towards the sport.
+We should recognize that a majority of parents are enthusiastic and wholeheartedly want the best for their children.
+Many parents merely don’t understand their role in youth sports and how it affects the young athletes participating.
+It’s our duty and responsibility to educate them.
+Let’s communicate and involve parents as much as possible, working together you’ll create positive role models and allow them to enjoy the sport whilst observing their child participate and compete in youth sports.